 Managing What is Mandated: Workers' Compensation Insurance

 Keeping your employees safe at all times is a non-negotiable.
-However, accidents can and do happen, no matter what workplace safety programs are put into place.
+However, accidents can and do happen, no matter what workplace safety programs are put into place — especially in businesses with many potential hazards, such as construction companies and restaurants.
 That’s why workers’ compensation insurance is important, since it protects both you and your employees in the case of a workplace injury.

 What is workers' compensation insurance?